Apple & Facebook fighting over privacy

 So here we are today, all grown up (sorta), watching Tim Cook and Mark Zuckerberg throw punches.
-If you haven’t been following what is going on, Apple and Facebook are at odds with one another over privacy and data collection.
+If you haven’t been following what is going on, Apple and Facebook are at odds with one another over over privacy and data collection.
 Your privacy!
 Your data!

-It all stems from Apple’s upcoming iOS14 update coming to us within the next few weeks.
+It all stems around Apple’s upcoming iOS14 update coming to us within the next few weeks.
 With this update, we’ll all be faced with a decision.
 Do we want apps like Facebook to continue collecting data to serve us up personalized ads across other sites and apps?
 I know where I stand on the issue.
 I’ll also tell you where REPu stands on the issue of YOUR privacy as well.

 When Apple iOS14 hits, Facebook will need to issue a prompt to users.
 If you decide to opt-in at the prompt, your activity on Facebook and other websites and apps will continue just like it is right now.
-But what happens should you decide to opt out?
+But what happens should you decide to opt-out?
 For starters, the ads you’re served on Facebook and Instagram won’t be as relevant as Facebook won’t know your interests, your location, etc. One could argue the ads will be annoying.